TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Methodology

 \subsection{Hierarchical Alignment Loss}

-Contrastive learning is widely adopted in multi-modal learning tasks \cite{radford2021learning, luo2022clip4clip}.
+Contrastive learning is widely adopted in multi-modal learning tasks.
 Similarly, our framework employs a contrastive objective, treating paired video-text samples as positives and all other non-matching pairs in the batch as negatives.
 Given a batch of $B$ video-text pairs $\{(v_i, t_i)\}_{i=1}^B$, we define the contrastive loss in two symmetric directions:

-where $v\in\mathbb{R}^{B\times D}$ and $t\in\mathbb{R}^{B\times D}$ are the video and text feature matrices, and $s(\cdot, \cdot)$ denotes cosine similarity.
+where $v\in \mathbb{R}^{B\times D}$ and $t\in \mathbb{R}^{B\times D}$ are the video and text feature matrices, and $s(\cdot, \cdot)$ denotes cosine similarity.
 The $v2t$ term encourages each video to be most similar to its corresponding text, while $t2v$ ensures each text is most similar to its corresponding video.
 By jointly optimizing both directions, the model learns robust cross-modal alignments.

 In addition to the contrastive objective, we incorporate a Pearson correlation constraint to regularize feature structures.
 This term encourages same-channel consistency, where the $d$-th channel of video features aligns with the $d$-th channel of text features, while reducing cross-channel redundancy.
 The Pearson correlation coefficient between two vectors $x$ and $y$ is defined as